nf-core/sarek/docs/output.md

 ## Variant annotation

 This directory contains results from the final annotation steps: two tools are used for annotation, [snpEff](http://snpeff.sourceforge.net/) and [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html).
 Both results can also be combined by setting `--tools merge`.
 All variants present in the called VCF files are annotated.
-For some variantcallers this can mean that the variants are already filtered by `PASS`, for some this needs to be done during post-processing.
+For some variant callers this can mean that the variants are already filtered by `PASS`, for some this needs to be done during post-processing.

 ### snpEff

 [snpeff](http://snpeff.sourceforge.net/) is a genetic variant annotation and effect prediction toolbox.
 It annotates and predicts the effects of variants on genes (such as amino acid changes) using multiple databases for annotations.
 The generated VCF header contains the software version and the used command line.
-For further reading and documentation see the [snpEff manual](http://snpeff.sourceforge.net/SnpEff_manual.html#outputSummary)
+For further reading and documentation see the [snpEff manual](http://snpeff.sourceforge.net/SnpEff_manual.html#outputSummary).

 <details markdown="1">
 <summary>Output files for all samples</summary>